Construction of the World Trade Center: Design revealed

 Yamasaki's final design for the World Trade Center was unveiled to the public on January 18, 1964, with an eight-foot model.
 The towers had a square plan, approximately 207 feet (63 m) in dimension on each side.
 The buildings were designed with narrow office windows, only 18 inches (45 cm) wide, which reflected on Yamasaki's fear of heights and desire to make building occupants feel secure.
 The windows only covered 30% of the buildings' exteriors, making them look like solid metal slabs from a distance, though this was also a byproduct of the structural systems that held up the towers.
 Yamasaki's design called for the building facades to be sheathed in aluminum-alloy.

 Yamasaki, who had previously designed Saudi Arabia's Dhahran International Airport with the Saudi Binladin Group, incorporated features of Arabic architecture into the design of the World Trade Center.
-The plaza was modelled after Mecca, incorporating features such as a vast delineated square, a fountain, and a radial circular pattern.
+The Austin J. Tobin Plaza was modelled after Mecca, incorporating features such as a vast delineated square, a fountain, and a radial circular pattern.
 Yamasaki described the plaza as "a mecca, a great relief from the narrow streets and sidewalks of the Wall Street area."
 He also incorporated other features of Arabic architecture into the building design, including pointed arches, interweaving tracery of prefabricated concrete, a minaret like flight tower, and arabesque patterns.

 The World Trade Center design brought criticism of its aesthetics from the American Institute of Architects and other groups.
 Lewis Mumford, author of The City in History and other works on urban planning, criticized the project and described it and other new skyscrapers as "just glass-and-metal filing cabinets."
 Television broadcasters raised concerns that the World Trade Center twin towers would cause interference in television reception for viewers in the New York City area, who were getting their broadcasts from the Empire State Building at that time.
 In response to these concerns, the Port Authority offered to provide new television transmission facilities at the World Trade Center.
 The Linnaean Society of the American Museum of Natural History also opposed the Trade Center project, citing hazards the buildings would impose on migrating birds.

 The structural engineering firm Worthington, Skilling, Helle & Jackson worked to implement Yamasaki's design, developing a framed-tube structural system that was used in the buildings.
 The Port Authority's Engineering Department served as foundation engineers, Joseph R. Loring & Associates as electrical engineers, and Jaros, Baum & Bolles (JB&B) as mechanical engineers.
 Tishman Realty & Construction Company was the general contractor on the World Trade Center project.
 Guy F. Tozzoli, director of the World Trade Department at the Port Authority, and Rino M. Monti, the Port Authority's Chief Engineer, oversaw the project.